 Since the class log-likelihood of the mixture model (Eqn.
-5) improves when more parameters are added to the model (i.e., larger K), the term $M \log(N)$ is subtracted from (twice) the class log-likelihood in Eqn.
+5) improves when more parameters are added to the model (i.e., larger K), the term $M \log(N)$ is used in Eqn.
 6 to penalize models of increasing complexity.
 The BIC is maximized in an information theoretic manner for more parsimonious parameterizations.

-An iterative split-sample training and validation method is also employed where 50% of the training examples are randomly selected and used by K-means/EM to estimate the model parameters, and the remaining 50% of the samples are used to compute the BIC for that model.
+An iterative split-sample training and validation method is also employed where 50% of the training examples are randomly selected and used by K-means/EM to estimate the model parameters, and the remaining 50% of the samples are used to compute the BIC for evaluation of that model.